Country & Travel FAQ

 Country Commercial Guides

 The U.S. Department of Commerce’s website includes a market research section.
-There you can find the “Country Commercial Guides”, which include a wealth of information about the country you will be traveling to.
+There you can find the “Country Commercial Guides”, which include a wealth of information about the country you will be travelling to.
 Feel free to contact us and we’ll be glad to send you the link to the appropriate document.

 The Center for Disease Control (CDC) gives specific medical information for each country in their travel section.

-Write down the information for the US Embassy in the country you are traveling to and keep it in a safe place.
+Write down the information for the US Embassy in the country you are travelling to and keep it in a safe place.
 Make sure you know the phone number and address in case of any emergencies.

 Make a copy of your passport and insurance cards and keep it separate and/or with your emergency contact person.